Skip to main content

 Troubleshooting

 When the SDK throws or an API call returns a non-2xx, the response carries a structured code you can branch on.
 This page is the self-diagnose recipe for the codes you'll hit most often.
-Each entry is structured so an LLM agent can also parse it directly: cause, ranked likely sources, exact command to run, when to escalate.
+Each entry is structured so an AI agent can parse it directly: cause, ranked likely sources, the exact check to run, and when to escalate.

 How to read this page